RISE-UNIBAS/networks_gephi/README.md

 - The concept of network supposes a relational structure that can be studied (1) in a logical and mathematical way: Graph theory (discipline).
 History: [Euler and the seven bridges of Königsberg](https://medium.com/@satoshihgsn/seven-bridges-of-königsberg-can-this-diagram-be-drawn-in-a-single-stroke-e261980711a1).
 - (2) Exploration through visualization.

+> “Networks are extraordinary calculating devices, but they are also maps, instruments of navigation and representation” (Jacomy 2017: 155).

 ## Basic concepts.
 Nodes and edges